digi-embedded/connectcore-ble-python/doc/getting_started.rst

 The ConnectCore BLE Python application demonstrated in the guide waits for incoming data from the connected device and prints it in the console.

-For this guide, you will need a mobile phone with the `RelayConsoleSample` application from the `Digi XBee Mobile SDK` already installed to test.
+For this guide, you will need a mobile phone with the `Digi XBee Mobile` application already installed to test.

 Follow these steps to register the data callback and start the service: